make-all/metlink-nz/README.md

 Each stop will create a sensor in Home Assistant, which will return the next departure time as its status.

-It will also return attributes for departure time, service, service name, destination name, stop id for the destination, and status.
+It will also return attributes for departure time, service, service name, destination name, stop id for the destination, status and more.
 The duplication of departure time in the attributes makes more sense when there is more than one result being returned.